Sailanarmo/Math5620/Assign2/Thomas/readme.md

 **Language:** C++

 **Description:** This code is given a tridiagonal matrix to solve for Ax = b.
 The user will hard code a tridiagonal matrix and a solution vector in order for this compute the system.
 This reaches into the utilities folder and calls a function called a matrix stripper, which will strip the upper, lower, and middle diagonals of the matrix and call a function name thomas to compute the work.
+This was asked for us to compute in Problem 4 of our homework assignment, and was found to be O(n).

 **Input:**  The user must hard code a tridiagonal matrix in order for this to work, and an appropriate solution vector for the method to solve.